LuckyJimJD/CivilProcedure/_pages/outlines/PersonalJurisdiction.md

 ##### Questions

 If Mitchell had personally served Neff in California (where Neff lived), would that have been effective?
-	- Why not?
+Why?

 Was there any way Mitchell could have sued in Oregon?